Sal-Fakoya/askTemoc-Embedding-Vector-Store/backend-prototype/README.md

-# According to the Notion, I am Person C
+# According to the Notion we agreed to, I am Person C

 Folder I worked under: ```embeddings_service```.